fossabot/MetabolicAtlas/README.md

 (as adapted from `http://eli.thegreenplace.net/2014/02/15/programmatically-populating-a-django-database`)

-Insert all information related to the svg maps, compare the DB and svg maps, and shows maps statistics
+Insert information related to the svg maps, such as:
+- the association between model compartments <=> compartment SVG maps
+- the association between model subsystems <=> subsystem SVG maps
+- the localization (in which maps to find) metabolite ID / reaction ID / enzymes ID on maps

 ```bash
 python manage.py addMapsInformation [database] [map type] [map directory] [map metadata file]